hicder/muopdb/README.md

 ## Introduction
 MuopDB is a vector database for machine learning.
 Currently, it supports:
-* Index type: HNSW, IVF, SPANN, MultiSPANN.
+* Index type: HNSW, IVF, SPANN, Multi-user SPANN.
 All on-disk with mmap.
 * Quantization: product quantization

 ## Why MuopDB?